dakrauth/django-vanilla-extract/docs/migration/model-views.md

 ## Model Views

-This document provides the complete set of API changes between Django's existing model views and the corresponding `django-vanilla-views` implementations.
+This document provides the complete set of API changes between Django's existing model views and the corresponding `django-vanilla-extract` implementations.

 It covers `ListView`, `DetailView`, `CreateView`, `UpdateView` and `DeleteView`.
 For the base views please [see here][base-views].

 Wherever API points have been removed, we provide examples of what you should be using instead.

-This scope of this migration guide may appear intimidating at first if you're intending to port your existing views across to using `django-vanilla-views`, but you should be able to approach refactorings in a fairly simple step-by-step manner, working through each item in the list one at a time.
+This scope of this migration guide may appear intimidating at first if you're intending to port your existing views across to using `django-vanilla-extract`, but you should be able to approach refactorings in a fairly simple step-by-step manner, working through each item in the list one at a time.

 Although a large amount of API has been removed, the functionality that the views provide should be identical to Django's existing views.
-If you believe you've found some behavior in Django's generic class based views that can't also be trivially achieved in `django-vanilla-views`, then please [open a ticket][tickets], and we'll treat it as a bug.
+If you believe you've found some behavior in Django's generic class based views that can't also be trivially achieved in `django-vanilla-extract`, then please [open a ticket][tickets], and we'll treat it as a bug.

 ---